How Much Horsepower Does A Cold Air Intake Add?

 • Most car mods don’t do much for your performance.
 The vehicle is still limited by road laws, manufacturer restrictions, and limitations of the laws of physics.

 If you do decide to modify your car, remember to upgrade the tires and brakes, in particular.
-If you find extra power from somewhere, your car must be able to handle it.
+If you find extra power from somewhere, your vehicle must be able to handle it.

-Failing to do this is likely to result in a crash.
+Failing to do this is likely to result in a severe crash.

 Here are a couple of recommendations.